Chesterfield High School: Split site

-From the opening of the school on Chesterfield Road up until the construction of The Mall in 1996, the school resided on 2 separate sites, with the old Waterloo Park Grammar site referred to as "the Annexe" and considered a misnomer.
-Pupils at the Annexe would refer to the main school as 'the other school' as for them, the Annexe was Chesterfield High School for their first 2 years until moving to Chesterfield Road.
-It was claimed that the Annexe, disliked by many staff as an administrative nightmare with substandard buildings, was important in the school's success.
-It was felt that pupils here were able to find their feet in a homely environment and mix with others of the same age before being subjected to the rigours of bigger pupils; this was only disproved when the pupils did come on one site, as there was not much difficulty of this sort.
-However, at the time, parents believed this was the case and for many, it was an attraction for choosing Chesterfield's Annexe as their child's initial secondary home.
+From the opening of the school on Chesterfield Road up until the construction of The Mall in 1996, the school had two separate sites, with the former Waterloo Park Grammar site – referred to as "the Annexe" – housing the two youngest year groups.

-A council report in early February 1989 revealed that the main school site, then accommodating 946 pupils, was urgently in need of repairs, yet the education department of Sefton Council was not prepared to allocate funds until the future of the 70-year-old annexe had been decided.
-Among the concerns raised included leaking roofs, cracked walls, rotting window frames and insufficient fire exits and lighting.
+A council report in February 1989 showed that the main school site, then accommodating 946 pupils, was urgently in need of repairs, yet the education department of Sefton Council was not prepared to allocate funds until the future of the 70-year-old annexe had been decided.
+Among the concerns raised were leaking roofs, cracked walls, rotting window frames and insufficient fire exits and lighting.
 Similarly, the annexe building also suffered from leaking roofs and poor insulation and it was estimated that closure of the annexe and reconstruction of the main site would cost around £1.3 million.
 The report noted that the land where the annexe was sited had a "high capital value" which would be released if it were to be demolished.